THIS DATE IN HISTORY: March 1

 1968: The first-year Philadelphia Flyers find themselves without a home when the roof of the Spectrum blows off.
 The Flyers are forced to play the final month of the season on the road, with their "home" games moved to Toronto, New York and Quebec City.
 Despite that, they finish first in the West Division.

-1969: The three Plager brothers -- Bob, Barclay and Bill -- all play together for the first time for the St. Louis Blues against the Montreal Canadiens.
-The only brother to make the score sheet is Bob, whose penalty 3:42 into the game leads to Yvan Cournoyer's power-play goal.
-The Canadiens defeat the Blues 3-0 at St. Louis Arena.
+1969: Brothers Bob Plager, Barclay Plager and Bill Plager all play together for the first time for the St. Louis Blues against the Montreal Canadiens.
+The only brother to make the scoresheet is Bob, whose penalty 3:42 into the game leads to a power-play goal by Yvan Cournoyer.
+The Canadiens defeat the Blues 3-0 at the Forum.

 1970: Charlie Burns becomes the final player/coach in NHL history when he dresses and plays for the Minnesota North Stars in an 8-0 win against the Toronto Maple Leafs at Met Center.
-The victory ends Minnesota's 20-game winless streak (0-15-5).
+The victory ends Minnesota's 20-game winless streak (0-15 with five ties).
 Burns remains Minnesota's player/coach for the final month of the season.

 1989: Steve Yzerman becomes the first player in Detroit Red Wings history with 60 goals in a season when he scores during a 6-5 win against the New York Islanders at Joe Louis Arena.
 He's the 11th player in NHL history to score 60 in one season.

-1993: Pavel Bure scores twice to become the first player in the 23-year history of the Vancouver Canucks to have 50 goals in a season.
-The Canucks defeat the Buffalo Sabres 5-2 in a neutral-site game played in Hamilton, Ontario.
+1993: Pavel Bure becomes the first player in the 23-year history of the Vancouver Canucks to have 50 goals in a season.
+No. 50 is the first of his two goals as the Canucks defeat the Buffalo Sabres 5-2 in a neutral-site game played at Hamilton, Ontario.

 Video: Pavel Bure won back-to-back scoring titles